pniewiejski/react-redux-realworld-example-app/instruction/INSTRUCTION.md

 > Example

-The goal of this exercise is to create a gateway - a public interface for each feature.
+Goal: create a gateway - a public interface for each feature.
 This should be the only file that is imported in other parts of the application like router setup and so on.

 1. Extract `Article.js` file and move the contents of  `index.js` there.
 2. Export Article component and reducer from the index file.